Editorial Board profiles

 Dr D'Addario is the Journal of Cannabis Research Section Editor for Cannabis and cannabinoid biochemistry and genetics.

-Dr Johnson is the Journal of Cannabis Research Section Editor for Epidemiology and public health.
+Dr Fairman is the Journal of Cannabis Research Section Editor for Epidemiology and public health.

 Celia Morgan is Professor of Psychopharmacology at University of Exeter, UK.